Rajithkonara/aws-ses-sdk-spring-boot/README.md

-# Redis cache with Spring-Boot
+# AWS SES with Spring-Boot

 This is a sample spring-boot project to demonstrate to send emails using aws ses and sdk